The Four “I ….. You” statements that can change your life

 The following four “I …..
 You” statements can help add words to feelings that can be difficult to express.
 They are some of the most powerful and frequently the most difficult to verbalize.

-The first is a common courtesy that is often overlooked, maybe even taken for granted, with those we are closest to.
+The first is a common courtesy often overlooked, maybe even taken for granted, with those we are closest to.

-The second is hard to say because it means we are admitting to a flaw on our part.
+The second is hard to say because it means we are admitting to a flaw.

-The third can be difficult because it’s in our nature when we have been hurt to fight back.
+The third can be difficult because it’s in our nature to fight back when we have been hurt.

 The last is tough because it is often only reserved for the most precious of personal relationships.